-Carretera Austral – most beautiful road of Argentina
+Carretera Austral – most beautiful road of Chile

 The crazy geography of southern Chile with its deeply cut fjords, countless mountain ridges and truly huge glaciers has so far consistently prevented a continuous road connection to Patagonia.
 You can either take the ferry or the detour via Argentina to reach the national parks like Torres del Paine or the wild landscape of Tierra del Fuego.
 Only the narrow Carretera Austral twists along the coast from Puerto Montt to Villa O´Higgins.
 The art of engineering and manpower defied nature to create a strip of land that is unparalleled not only in Chile.
 We set off on the journey and show you the most beautiful places of one of the last scenic roads of South America.
 To the best hiking possibilities and excursions we put in a link to the corresponding site in the outdoor portal.